tunogya/Coconut/README.md

-# Coconut 🥥 - Solana Pump.fun Clipper Bot
+# Coconut Bot 🥥 - Solana Pump.fun Clipper Bot

 Coconut is a command-line bot built for the **Solana** blockchain, specifically designed to interact with the **Pump.fun** platform.
 It automates the process of clipping, managing wallet interactions, and provides status updates and logging functionalities.